 Do Your Homework

 It is now easier to find out which facilities to avoid.
 Nursing Home Compare is a tool that was introduced by the Centers for Medicare and Medicaid.
-It flags any facilities with reports of improper patient care like nursing home abuse or neglect.
+It flags any facilities with reports of improper patient care like nursing home neglect or abuse.

 This tool also allows you to comb through health inspection reports of each facility to see their ratings.
 All you have to do is to type in the state and the name of the facility.
 This is a great place to start doing your research and narrow down your options.